Savory Baked Chicken Thighs Paired with Crispy Potatoes

 Rest Before Serving

-Once done, remove the baking dish from the oven and let it rest for about 5 minutes.
-This allows the juices to redistribute in the chicken for better flavor.
+Once it’s done, take it out and let it rest for about 5 minutes.
+Trust me, this is key—letting those juices redistribute makes for a better bite!

 Serve and Enjoy